-- Telling your children the animal ran away might not be the best idea.
+- Telling your children the animal simply ran away might not be the best idea.
 They will have to deal with the loss of a pet and constantly wait for the animal to return.
-I believe being honest with them is best, but parents with children who have had troubling or severe problems dealing with any form of death in the past might consider this as an option.
+Being honest with them is probably best, but parents with children who have had troubling or severe problems dealing with any form of death in the past might consider this as an option.

-This can be especially true for someone who lives alone and lost his or her only pet.
-Try to check in on this person often, offer support and encourage him or her to reach out to a support group.
+This can be especially true for someone who lives alone and lost their only pet.
+Try to check in on this person often, offer support and encourage them to reach out to a support group.

 Offer ideas such as our list above in case they may help the person deal with the loss.